Martin10123/chatbox/docs/API.md

   "is a teacher.",             // Sin sujeto
   "Are you ready?",            // Pregunta válida
-  "You am tall.",              // Error de concordancia ];
+  "You am tall.",              // Error de concordancia "i am a teacher.",           // Primera letra no mayúscula "the cat is brown.",         // Primera letra no mayúscula ];

 testSentences.forEach(sentence => {